bitnami/charts/bitnami/rabbitmq-cluster-operator/README.md

 In the Bitnami catalog we offer both the *bitnami/rabbitmq* and *bitnami/rabbitmq-operator* charts.
 Each solution covers different needs and use cases.

-The *bitnami/rabbitmq* chart deploys a single RabbitMQ installation using a Kubernetes Deployment object (together with Services, PVCs, ConfigMaps, etc.).
+The *bitnami/rabbitmq* chart deploys a single RabbitMQ installation using a Kubernetes StatefulSet object (together with Services, PVCs, ConfigMaps, etc.).
 The figure below shows the deployed objects in the cluster after executing *helm install*:

 ```
                     +--------------+             +-----+
                     |              |             |     |
  Service            |   RabbitMQ   +<------------+ PVC |
 <-------------------+              |             |     |
-                    |  Deployment  |             +-----+
+                    |  StatefulSet |             +-----+
                     |              |
                     +-----------+--+
                                 ^                +------------+